Zebec-protocol/zebec-anchor-sdk/README.md

 #### Start a Stream (SOL)

+Before starting a stream, we need to deposit SOL to Zebec Wallet.
+We could also create a stream without even depositing SOL to the Zebec Wallet.
+In this scenario, the receiver will not be able to receive any funds and rather receive `insufficient amount in sender's wallet`.

 > In case of any failure, the `data` in `response` will be `null`.

 ##### call `init` method: